nim-lang/Nim/doc/manual.md

 The `compile` pragma can be used to compile and link a C/C++ source file with the project:

-This pragma can take two forms.
+This pragma can take three forms.
 The first is a simple file input:
   ```Nim
   {.compile: "myfile.cpp".}
   ```